 This is not to say that there is no data entry or workflow required.
 Sometimes there still is, but it is just secondary.
 It is in support of meeting the worker where they are at.
 The task that the person may need to perform is not always one they do all the time.
 For example, they may not request to do a stretch assignment very frequently.
 So, the system should make it as easy as possible to do that task without needing further assistance.
 A modern application will guide the employee (or manager or contractor) by:

 This is still “self-service.”
 There is still data entry.
 There is still workflow and approvals.
 Those do not go away, but the employee feels like there is value to them — that is the difference.
 And better experiences drive greater adoption because they deliver value to employees and managers.
 So, when your organization is looking at new solutions, use these three tips to make sure you select a modern application that will deliver a great workforce experience.
-In our next blog post, we will tackle how you design experiences for the workforce that are enabled by modern applications.
+In our playbook, Aligning HR with Career Experience, we will tackle how you design experiences for the workforce that are enabled by modern applications.
+Download the full playbook below!

 About the Author